 The encryptors provide confidentiality of the Ethernet frame by encrypting the payload of the frame.
 The twelve-byte Ethernet frame header is unchanged, which enables switching of the frame through an Ethernet network.
-The format of the Ethernet frame is shown in Figure .
+The format of the Ethernet frame is shown in Figure 4.
+With the advent of gigabit Ethernet, jumbo frames of up to 10,000 bytes are also supported.